tlestang/trachoma/docs/source/tutorial.rst

 Because our :download:`scenario <scenario.json>` spans 1144 weeks
 and records are made every weeks, we set ``nrecords=1144``.
-The infected state of individuals are packed together intro groups of 8 bits, with one bit per individual.
+The infected state of individuals are packed together into groups of 8 bits, with one bit per individual.
 To read all the age records made for a given value of :math:`\beta`, we need to read ``nrecords * popsize`` integers.
 Because age data is represented by